Alpha HW615/Ambassador C14 Band Saws: How Much Tension Can Be Put on a Blade?

 Proper Tensioning Instructions

-Always verify tension settings before operating, especially when switching to a different blade type or size.
+Adjust the band saw's tensioning mechanism until the desired pressure is reached.
+Always verify tension settings before operating, especially when switching blade type or size.

 Was this article helpful?